Art-Sells/Arells/Build-Notes.md

 - replace cVactTa and acVactTas with cVactDat and acVactDat (to USD total)
 - Add "Discord" section for any questions
 - Restructure MASS Fee Abstraction (based on MASSApi & MASSSupplicationApi & MASS architecture)
-- Set time to check Arbitrum Wallet and adjust MASS activation time frame accordingly...
+- Set time to check Base Wallet and adjust MASS activation time frame accordingly...
 Business model will most likely have to abstract from profits (cdVatops ("selling")) to account for $0.11 MASS fees (taken from Li.Fi API)...
-We'll most likely have to build our own L2 (or L3), or our own ReLayer to bring the MASS fees down to $0~, for now, the next option will have to be not using Li.Fi, and checking LayerZero in order to bring the fees down to ~$0.000001...
-This till be an ever changing iteration and infrastructure building process.
+We'll most likely have to build our own L2 (or L3), or our own ReLayer to bring the MASS fees down to $0~, for now, the next option will have to be not using Li.Fi, and checking LayerZero in order to bring the fees down to ~$0.000001...Reach out to Jesse Walden (and Base team on Discord, etc to discuss this) This till be an ever changing iteration and infrastructure building process.
 Maybe build an Arbitrum L3 (reach out to Arb team to see if they can facilitate this)

 ### Other (if Time Permits)
 - Remove BTC Wallet & Key creations in signup and login